 Peripheral neuropathy is a condition caused by chronically high blood sugar and diabetes.
 It leads to weakness, numbness, and pain in hands, feet, and other body parts.
 About 60% of all people with diabetes eventually develop this disease.
 To make sustainable treatment decisions and provide personalized care strategies, scientists, doctors, and insurance companies use tools for in silico clinical trials.
-With these tools, they make personalized computer simulations of patient treatment and predict the responses.
+With these simulation-based tools, they can predict how a certain patient would respond to a drug and use this information to make personalized prescriptions.

 Pfizer, one of the world's largest pharmaceutical companies, asked Fair Dynamics, in collaboration with Health Services Consulting Corporation, to develop a platform that would help the company’s researchers test a new drug for patients with painful diabetic peripheral neuropathy.
 The platform would be based on previous clinical studies and act as a decision support tool, which could assess a patient’s personal parameters, prescribe drug dosage, and predict possible outcomes.
 The platform also needed to be flexible and have a user-friendly interface to allow inexperienced users to work with it.
 To develop this platform, engineers applied AnyLogic simulation modeling.